karollewandowski/karollewandowski/README.md

 ### Greetings from Białystok, Poland 👋

 My name is Karol, and I have been a professional software developer since 2010.
-I am fortunate to do what I love for a living.
+I'm fortunate to do what I love for a living.

 I'm focused on developing applications related to Adobe Experience Manager, Apache Sling, and IntelliJ Platform.
 My main programming languages are Java and Kotlin.